kev-cao/bot-TA-discord/README.md

 `!tadd` will add topics to the topics list.
 You can add multiple topics at once, as long as you separate them with the delimiting character |.
 For example, !tadd Topic 1 | Topic 2 | Topic 3.
 This command will have the bot update the message in the #topics channel.

 `!tclear` removes all topics from the list.
 The bot will also remove the message from the #topics channel.
 Use this if there is an old topic message still in the #topics channel and you need to clear it for the new set of topics.

+`!tremove index` will remove the specified topic from the list.
+It will remove all reactions that are associated with the topic, along with the role.

 `!tsuggestclear` will remove all suggestions from the suggestions list.